jonathandewitt-dev/make-menu-accessible/readme.md

 LABELS
 ===
-So you know everything needs `aria-label`, right?
+So you know you need `aria-label` on your menu, but what are the rules?
 Well, this function again tries to go the extra mile and do it for you.
 When labelling each menu or submenu, it searches for a heading tag nested inside.
 If it finds one, it will ensure your title has a unique ID if it doesn't already have one, and then automatically set the `aria-labelledby` attribute on your menu.
 But not all menus contain a heading tag, as they probably shouldn't.
 You can also assign a name manually with `data-name`, and if that isn't populated then it just defaults to `'Site Menu'`.
 No matter the case, your menu will not be without a label.

 ```html
 <nav class="menu"